 “But there can also be a limit on how many forced calls per week you can have and they were violating it, cutting corners.”

 What Brandon Lee didn’t know that night was that the weapon actor Michael Massee was using had been loaded with a lethal charge.

 Two weeks earlier, Prop Master, Daniel Kuttner, needed some dummy bullets for the 2nd unit crew to film a close up of the gun cylinder, but realizing there was no money in the budget for new dummy bullets, the unit decided to make their own using live ammunition.
-Kuttner (who had no prior knowledge of firearms) with Special Effects man, Bruce Merlin (who did have some knowledge), used bullets that had been originally accidental purchased when they were finding props for Gideon’s pawn shop set, which were then removed by Jeff Imada.
-Kuttner and Merlin removed the gun powder, then crimped together the bullets using hot glue.
-Later when the 2nd crew filmed, those members of the crew (who also had no knowledge of firearms) failed to fire off all the primers (which is the charge of a bullet) when they used the rounds for filming.
+Kuttner (who had no prior knowledge of firearms) with Special Effects man, Bruce Merlin (who did have some knowledge), used bullets that had been originally accidentally been purchased when they were finding props for Gideon’s pawn shop set, which were then removed by Jeff Imada.
+After realizing that there was no more money in the budget to buy film blank supplies, Kuttner and Merlin removed the gun powder, then crimped together the bullets using hot glue.
+Later when the 2nd crew filmed, those members of the crew (who also had no knowledge of firearms) failed to fire off all the primers, which is the charge of a bullet, when they used the rounds for filming.
 One primer, for instance, had not discharged properly leaving a piece of the lead tip of the bullet with a primer in the barrel of the weapon.
 When the gun was needed for the fatal scene, it was re-loaded with blanks (which are harmless show bullets without any charge), causing a lethal charge that had the force of a real .44 bullet.

 “It’s was actually worse than a real bullet,” says Mike Simpson, a native of Texas, who undertook his own investigation into the accident on behalf of Brandon’s fiancee and reps.
 “It was like two bullets firing at the same time.”